- News & Events

 Teen Pregnancy Is Not Just About Kids Having Sex and Being Irresponsible

-I discovered that keeping girls in school is an important to reducing early pregnancy and parenthood in the U. S. as it is in other parts of the world.
-School failure and dropout are associated with many risk behaviors in both boys and girls including early and unprotected sex.
+I discovered that keeping girls in school is just as important to reducing early pregnancy and parenthood in the U. S. as it is in other parts of the world.
+School failure and dropout are associated with many risk behaviors in both boys and girls, including early and unprotected sex.

-For all these reasons, I created GCAPP to broaden the traditional adolescent pregnancy prevention agenda to address the social antecedents that lie beneath the problem behavior.
-These include poverty, unemployment, violence, drugs, lack of good parenting, school failure, and dropout, child abuse, alienation from mainstream society, racism and gender bias.
+For all these reasons, I created GCAPP, to broaden the traditional adolescent pregnancy prevention agenda in order to address the social antecedents that lie beneath the problem behavior.
+These include poverty, unemployment, violence, drugs, lack of good parenting, school failure and dropout, child abuse, alienation from mainstream society, racism and gender bias.
 This approach necessitates working not only with girls but also with boys, not only with their mothers but also with their fathers, with their communities and with society at large.

 2012, GCAPP Gets New Name and Expands Focus

-In October 2012 the GCAPP Board decided to expand our work from a singular focus on teen pregnancy prevention to a broader, more holistic approach and GCAPP became the Georgia Campaign for Adolescent Power & Potential.
-This new approach parallels that urged by the U.S. Office of Adolescent Health which includes teen pregnancy prevention, physical health and nutrition and healthy relationships.
+In October 2012, the GCAPP Board decided to expand our work from a singular focus on teen pregnancy prevention to a broader, more holistic approach.
+Thus, GCAPP became the Georgia Campaign for Adolescent Power & Potential.
+This new approach parallels that which was urged by the U.S. Office of Adolescent Health, which includes teen pregnancy prevention, physical health and nutrition, and healthy relationships.
 They see, as we do, that adolescence is the gateway to adulthood and a critical stage of development in which more attention and resources should be invested.

-We hope we can count on you as GCAPP continues to be a catalyst for change, the reduction of adolescent pregnancy, poor health and obesity become more than a statistical blip, and a great service will be done for future generations.
+We hope we can count on you as GCAPP continues to be a catalyst for change, as the reduction of adolescent pregnancy, poor health and obesity become more than a statistical blip.
+Please join us as we strive to provide a vital service for future generations.

 Founder and Chair Emeritus